County officials blasted DeSantis over vaccine site in an affluent White area. So he threatened to take away the doses.

 “I don’t really care, as long as we get needles in arms,” Jensen, the developer, told the Herald.
 “It’s not a discussion about groups.
 It’s about getting vaccines out into the public.”

-At DeSantis’s Wednesday news conference, the governor struck a similarly defiant tone, suggesting that he could simply send the vaccines to other counties in Florida.
+At DeSantis’s news conference on Wednesday, the governor struck a similarly defiant tone, suggesting that he could simply send the vaccines to other counties in Florida.

-“If there’s going to be folks that are going to complain about getting more vaccines, … I mean, I wouldn’t be complaining,” he said.
+“If there’s going to be folks that are going to complain about getting more vaccines … I mean, I wouldn’t be complaining,” he said.
 “I’d be thankful that we’re able to do it because, you know what, we didn’t need to do this at all.”

 And Baugh, the board chair, told the Herald that the arrangement was “not a negative" one, because “many people out east haven’t received the vaccines and are underserved.”